-There are no existing water quality impairments for TMDLs for the surface waters in the RSA; therefore, the construction of the LMF and MOWF would not contribute to an existing water quality impairment.
-Additionally, preparation of a SWPPP, implementation of construction BMPs, compliance with the Dewatering Permits, and testing and treatment of groundwater prior to release to surface waters would reduce the potential for pollutants to be discharged to surface waters.
-Therefore, construction activities would not adversely affect beneficial uses of surface waters or attainment of water quality objectives established in the water quality control plans applicable to the RSA (i.e. the Tulare Lake Basin Plan and the Lahontan Region Basin Plan).
-Therefore, construction of the LMF and MOWF would not conflict with the implementation of the Tulare Lake Basin Plan and the Lahontan Region Basin Plan.
+There are no existing water quality impairments for TMDLs for the surface waters in the RSA; therefore, the construction of the MOWF would not contribute to an existing water quality impairment.
+Additionally, preparation of a SWPPP, implementation of construction BMPs, compliance with the Dewatering Permits, and testing and treatment of groundwater prior to release to surface waters would reduce the potential for pollutants to be discharged to surface waters or attainment of water quality objectives established in the water quality control plans applicable to the RSA (i.e. the Tulare Lake Basin Plan and the Lahontan Region Basin Plan.

 HYD-IAMF#3, BIO-IAMF#8, BIO-IAMF#11, BIO-IAMF#9, HMW-IAMF#6, HMW-IAMF#7, and HMW-IAMF#8 require preparation of a SWPPP, a construction site BMP field manual, a CMP, an SPCC plan, and a hazardous materials and waste plan; implementation of construction BMPs; delineation of equipment staging areas and traffic routes; and reuse or disposal of construction spoils to reduce impacts on surface water quality during construction.
-With implementation of these IAMFs, impacts on surface water quality during ground-disturbing activities would be less than significant because the project would not violate any water quality standards or waste discharge requirements, otherwise substantially degrade surface water quality, or conflict with the implementation of a water quality control plan.
+With implementation of these IAMFs, impacts on surface water quality during ground-disturbing activities would be less than significant because the project would not violate any water quality standards or waste discharge requirements, otherwise substantially degrade surface water quality, or conflict with the implementation of a water quality control plan..

 Even with implementation of the above-stated IAMF during construction of the stations, there would still be a potential for dewatering activities to impact surface water quality, and the impact under CEQA would be significant.
 Therefore, CEQA requires mitigation.
 Mitigation Measures WQ-MM#2, BIO-MM#34, and BIO-MM#62, included in Section 3.8.7, Mitigation Measures, would be implemented to further reduce construction-related impacts on surface water quality by targeting pollutants of concern in dewatering activities, preparing a dewatering plan, and monitoring dewatering activities.
-Through implementation of Mitigation Measures WQ-MM#2, BIO-MM#34, and BIO-MM#62, temporary impacts on surface water quality from dewatering activities would be less than significant pursuant to CEQA.
+Through implementation of Mitigation Measures WQ-MM#2, BIO-MM#62, temporary impacts on surface water quality from dewatering activities would be less than significant pursuant to CEQA.